It’s something affecting all of us when the days turn darker and colder, and that’s how to insulate your home for winter.

 Also, we mentioned earlier about placing something behind the radiator to reflect heat and you could simply use tin foil for this purpose.
 You can also buy foil that has been specially designed for this job.

 Another important tip to keep your room warm is to avoid placing items such as furniture that covers the radiator as this will absorb the heat.
+One of the first things we did in our house was remove the ‘radiator shelves’ the previous owners had put directly over the top of ours.

 One of the best ways to protect your home from losing heat is to use heavy curtains, particularly those with a thermal lining.